goauthentik/authentik/website/docs/core/applications.md

 ## Authorization

 Application access can be configured using (Policy) Bindings.
+Click on an application in the applications list, and select the *Policy / Group / User Bindings* tab.
+There you can bind users/groups/policies to grant them access.
+When nothing is bound, everyone has access.
 You can use this to grant access to one or multiple users/groups, or dynamically give access using policies.

 By default, all users can access applications when no policies are bound.